mhegelheimer/weather-cli/README.md

 # Weather-cli
 A dead-simple, super wimpy cli weather tool.

-I saw something like this somewhere a while back and was bored so built I built it as a speed challenge.
-Took me a little under an hour.

 ## Setup

 1. Go to https://openweathermap.org/price, sign up for the free tier and get an api key.